I was getting a pedicure when a FB message popped up on my phone. I really have to change those settings.

 He smiled and nodded.
 And never called me Karen again.

 I knew Jim was attracted to me because it wasn't something he hid.
 In the 90's we were in a post-Anita Hill period, and these things were frowned upon, but...not as much as today.
 And the fact is that SJS existed in its own universe.
-I mean, you weren't supposed to smoke in most offices by then, but everyone at SJS smoked, starting with Murray the owner who walked around with a lit cigar shoved in his mouth all day long.
+I mean, you weren't supposed to smoke in most offices by then, but everyone at SJS smoked, starting with the owner, Murray, who walked around with a lit cigar shoved in his mouth all day long.

-For a long time I knew I was physically attracted to Jim.
+For a long time I knew I was attracted to Jim.
 And he was so my type physically.
 I never pursued it because of Don.
-And because I knew Jim's rep and I didn't want to be his latest office fling.
+And because I knew Jim's reputation and I didn't want to be his latest office fling.
 He was after all, my boss.
 And I loved working there.